sunfanyunn/FINV/README.md

 ```
 2. dataset preparation (see below)

-3. refer to the sample command in `go.sh`
+3. refer to the sample command below:
 ```
-$ ./go.sh
+# Scannet
+python main.py scene_id=scene0038_00
 ```

 ## Data Preparation
 Run `prepare_data.sh`.
-The resulting directory structure should look like:
+The resulting directory should have the following file structure:

 ```
 |-- data/